clovenbradshaw-ctrl/ikey4/README.md

 ## Recovery Mechanisms

-A recovery key file provides an alternate login path if your PIN or password is lost.
-The key file is automatically downloaded during setup and whenever you change your PIN or EHR password.
+A recovery key file provides an alternate login path if your password is lost.
+The key file is automatically downloaded during setup and whenever you change your password.
 It is encrypted using the application's base URL—store it securely as a new key file is required after each credential change.

 ## User Experience Features

 ### Keyboard Support

-PIN entry supports full keyboard interaction:
+Password entry supports full keyboard interaction:
-- **Number keys (0-9)**: Enter PIN digits
-- **Backspace/Delete**: Clear current entry
-- **Enter**: Confirm when 6 digits entered
+- **Enter**: Submit password
-- **Escape**: Cancel PIN entry
+- **Escape**: Cancel entry
 - **Tab navigation**: Accessible interface

 ### Auto-Save System